 The 2016/17 season has without a doubt, been the most successful in the history of the club.
 The Seniors won promotion to Division 2 following wins over Douglas, Dungarvan and Killorglin in the MJL Div 3 playoffs.
 A third win over Killorglin for the season ensured Killarney a spot in Division 2.
 The lads backed this up with winning two Cups – winning the Galwey/Foley cup for the first time since 2010 and winning the Martin O’Sullivan Cup for the first time.
 Not to be outdone by the seniors, our U14 also won the double – winning the West Munster League and Cup.
 A fantastic season for the #blackandredarmy!

-Now, Killarney RFC boasts a fantastic new home at Caher, Aghadoe.
+Today, Killarney RFC boasts a fantastic new home at Caher, Aghadoe.
 There is a full size training pitch, a juvenile pitch and a playing pitch as well as a full Trim Trail, which was awarded to KRFC by Coca Cola to help promote the fitness and wellbeing of all.
-This Trim Trail is to be found alond the 1.8km perimeter of the site and is open to one and all to use.
+This Trim Trail is to be found along the 1.8km perimeter of the site and is open to one and all to use.
 Plans are in place to develop a state of the art clubhouse.
-Now, Killarney RFC has a place to call it’s own and a home base for all squads from Minis to Senior.
+Now, Killarney RFC has a place to call it’s own and a home base for all squads from Minis to Senior, and for boys and girls teams of all ages.

 (1941, 1954, 1956, 1959, 2012, 2017)